marksunner/marksunner/README.md

 ## DGX Spark Infrastructure

-Running 122B–753B parameter models on single and dual NVIDIA DGX Spark systems.
+Running 122B–753B parameter models on single, dual and cluster NVIDIA DGX Spark systems.
 Real benchmarks, real hardware, no cloud.

 → **[dgx-spark](https://github.com/marksunner/dgx-spark)** — Start here.
 Navigational guide to all DGX Spark work, organised by inference engine and model.
 → **[dgx-spark-guides](https://github.com/marksunner/dgx-spark-guides)** ✨ — Cluster deployment guides written from real experience: **GLM 5.2 on 4× Sparks** (the complete journey from unboxing to first inference) · **What Is Fabric?** (building a lossless RoCE fabric with the MikroTik CRS812, from first principles)